-Foreign work seekers are expected to have a basic understanding of French language to cope with daily office life and life outside work.
-In the IT sector for instance, there is a fair chance of finding work when you are capable of just speaking English.
+Foreign work-seekers are expected to have a basic understanding of the French language to cope with daily office life and life outside work.
+In the IT sector, for instance, there is a fair chance of finding work when you are capable of just speaking English.
 Many French speak and understand English, but prefer not to use it.
 Not speaking French will not necessarily hurt you.
 Unless your French is perfect, use it only for greetings, toasts and occasional phrases.

 Many people believe that having studied the French language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Online work search resources are widely spread.
 With the high level of Internet usage in France, the Internet is now the best place to access work information.
 However, when searching for work in France, you should complement online work search by methods that are more traditional because French jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.

 More than half of all jobs in France are not advertised and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.